Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan.md

   </p>

   <p>
-    Join me as I explore how prosthetics shape independence, identity, and connection around the globe!
+    Follow along as I explore how prosthetics shape independence, identity, and connection around the globe.
   </p>
 </div>